On this page

 Quick Approval Times

-Another significant advantage of bridging finance is quick approval times - essential for time-sensitive projects like barn conversions.
+Another significant advantage of bridging finance is quick approval times - which is essential for time-sensitive projects like barn conversions.
 Funds from such loans can be accessed within days instead of weeks or months, typical with other forms of finance.

 This rapid access to capital ensures work commences promptly - a vital factor in keeping renovation projects on schedule without overshooting budget constraints.